a327ex/emoji-merge/README.md

   main.lose_line:update(dt)
 ```

-Turns out that the lose line object (the red dashed line that appears when emojis are closed to the edge of the arena) is created mistakenly in the `arena:enter` function.
+Turns out that the lose line object (the red dashed line that appears when emojis are close to the top of the arena) is created mistakenly in the `arena:enter` function.
 In the end it doesn't quite matter, but it should have been created in init instead.
 Here's the code for it:

 ```lua
 main.lose_line = anchor('lose_line'):init(function(self)